 Also: 5 Inexpensive Gift Ideas for Older Adults

 Reacher Grabber Pick Up Tools

-The Reacher Grabber I purchased after my knee replacement surgery 10 years ago was so helpful that I purchased two more after my recent hip surgery.
-I bought an additional 26-inch length Grabber and a 32-inch length Grabber.
+The Reacher Grabber I purchased after my knee replacement surgery 10 years ago was so helpful that I purchased two more after my recent hip surgery, this time the 32-inch length Grabbers.